Electricity Bill and Feasibility with Solar Power Plant

 6. Summary of the Effect of Production on Electricity Bill

 In summary, the unit selling price of electricity produced for self-consumption is, in a sense, the Active Purchase Price + Distribution Price Half of the Unit Price + Taxes (TRT + Municipality + Energy Fund + VAT).
-I mentioned how taxes are determined in my article “Electricity Bill Analysis”.
+We mentioned how taxes are determined in my article “Electricity Bill Analysis”.

 If there is surplus electricity, the unit selling price of the surplus electricity is Active Purchase Price + Taxes (TRT + Municipality + Energy Fund + VAT).

-In these calculations, I bypassed the consumption bus effect and the effect of transformer and cable losses.
+In these calculations, we bypassed the consumption bus effect and the effect of transformer and cable losses.
 As a result, it is more economical to produce for consumption than to sell the electricity you generate.

 7. Electricity Price Forecast

 So far, we have discussed how solar energy will affect the electricity bill in the current period.
 However, since solar energy will generate electricity for years, what will be the electricity prices in the next period is important when making feasibility studies.
-As far as I can see, there are very few companies that take this issue into consideration.
+As far as we can see, there are very few companies that take this issue into consideration.
 Although this issue is of great importance, most companies accept electricity prices as fixed and make feasibility studies.
 Some companies look at the increase in electricity prices in the past years, take the average and scale them to the next years.
 Again, this is also a wrong method.
 Suppose there has been an increase of 10% and 30% in electricity prices in the past two years.
 These companies say that the average increase is 20%.
 In this case, he assumes that the electricity price in 8 years will be (1,2 ^ 2) ^ 3 = 3 times the current prices.
 But it should be (1,1 * 1,3) ^ 3 = 2,9.
 This is actually a mistake that makes a 6.2-year turnaround time like 6 years.
 So what is the correct method?
 It is necessary to estimate the electricity price according to the past electricity prices.
 In solar energy, since the de facto currency is the dollar, these estimates should also be made based on dollars.
 Then, according to the determined dollar-based prices, the future electricity bill amounts should be determined.

 8. Operation and Maintenance Costs